zbalkan/zbalkan.github.io/_posts/2025-08-04-wazuh-devenv.md

 ## What's the catch?

-Just like any automation project, you pick some repetitive, high effort-low value task and make it "run" by technical means.
+Just like any automation project, you pick some repetitive, high-effort, low-value task and make it "run" by technical means.
 Now the same task requires a higher level of knowledge and experience than it used to.
-The people who manages the automation must have higher qualifications than the ones doing the old repetitive task.
-Now, you need yo train people better.
-Yes, automation requires investing people more!
+The people who manage the automation must have higher qualifications than those doing the old repetitive task.
+Now, you need to train people better.
+Yes, automation requires investing more in people!
 What a dilemma![^4]

-With this approach, you do not only need to know about Wazuh rules, but also a bit of Python, Git and a bit of your internal toolkit.
+With this approach, you do not only need to know about Wazuh rules, but also a bit of Python, Git, and a bit of your internal toolkit.
 It now requires more effort to learn.
 Is it worth it?
-It depends on you environment.
+It depends on your environment.

-If, "But, I don't want a complex pipeline!", was your thought, and your decision is final, then you can just stick to your development environment on your local machine.
+If "But, I don't want a complex pipeline!" was your thought after reading the article, and your decision is final, then you can just stick to your development environment on your local machine.
 This is called `wazuh-devenv` for a reason.
 If you are using Windows, you can use a Linux VM or WSL to run this local test framework.
 If you are on Linux, just use your own machine.
 I have not tested on Mac, so I cannot suggest anything there.
 This way, when you ensure the changes to rules and decoders work as expected, you can use Wazuh Dashboard as always.
 This is a trade-off between simplicity and robustness.

 ## Conclusion